uofajillian/edx-documentation/en_us/xblock/source/edx_platform/edx_studio.rst

 EdX Studio is the application in the edX Platform that instructors use to build courseware.

-As instructors use Studio to add and configure XBlocks, Studio is also an :ref:`XBlock runtime <XBlock Runtimes>` application.
+Because instructors use Studio to add and configure XBlocks, Studio is also an :ref:`XBlock runtime <XBlock Runtimes>` application.

 As an XBlock developer, you must understand what XBlock properties Studio